-Reserves are a key element of the Authority's financial planning arrangements and enable financial risks and spending priorities to be managed over more than one financial year, where these support the Authority's strategy to deliver good quality commuity safety services to the public.
+Reserves are a key element of the Authority's financial planning arrangements and enable financial risks and spending priorities to be managed over more than one financial year, where these support the Authority's strategy to deliver a good quality of service to the public.
 Provisions within the Local Government Act 1992 require authorities to have regard to the level of reserves needed to meet estimated future expenditure when calculating the budget requirement.

-The Fire and Rescue National

-Framework for England details specific

-requirements for Authorities in relation

-to their reserves including the

-requirement to have a published

-reserves strategy that has been

-developed in consultation with their

-Chief Finance Officer.
+The Fire and Rescue National Framework for England details specific requirements for Authorities in relation to their reserves including the requirement to have a published reserves strategy that has been developed in consultation with their chief finance officer.
+The Framework sets out details of what should be included within the Strategy (Appendix A).